 The press release must also indicate the number of shares in the offeree company held or otherwise controlled by the offeror, for example pursuant to option contracts, and the proportion of the total number of shares and voting rights in the offeree company represented by these shares.
-Any terms and conditions relating to an option arrangement must be reported if they are relevant to the assessment of the strength and full purport of the arrangement.
+Any terms and conditions relating to an option arrangement must be reported if they are relevant to the assessment of the strength and full purport of the arrangements of that the circumstances under which the offeror's option will not apply are evident.
 If the offeror holds warrants or convertible securities issued by the offeree company, details of these must be provided within the scope of the report of the number of shares controlled by the offeror.